indeterminateoutcomesstudios/stardust-rpg/README.rst

 .. image:: https://i.imgur.com/OgukZ2z.png

-For abilities the, the dot denotes where the ability lands, rather than the location of the caster.
+For abilities the dot denotes where the ability lands, rather than the location of the caster.

 In this example, the ability is centered on the kobold (within the Max Range of 4) and also